mohammadbutt/42_ft_printf/README.md

 - Manage the minimum field-width.
 - Manage the precision.

+### Flags that cancel out each other:
+- Tests were ran on flags `# 0 - +` and ` ` to determine which ones cancel out each other.
+Below are the flags that will cancel out each other:
+- flag ` ` is ignored when flag `+` is present.
+- flag '0' is ignored when flag '-' is present

 ### Printf cheatsheet:
 Below is a cheatsheet of how different conversions and flags work.
 - For `c` conversion we only have to manage the following flags: `-` and `0`(numerical values that are greater than 0).